RapidUn: Influence-Driven Parameter Reweighting for Efficient Large Language Model Unlearning: Introduction

-\textbf{Challenges.} This setting gives rise to three coupled challenges: (1) \emph{Sparse and noisy supervision.} The forget set is tiny and may not span all harmful behaviors, so naive gradient ascent on $\mathcal{D}_f$ easily causes over-forgetting or spurious drift.
-(2) \emph{Optimization instability.} Existing approximate methods apply uniform or loss-proportional ascent to all forget examples, which can severely distort model behavior when forget signals are weak, conflicting, or imbalanced.
+\textbf{Challenges.} This setting gives rise to three coupled challenges: (1) \emph{Sparse and noisy supervision.} The forget set is tiny and may not span all undesirable behaviors, so naive gradient ascent on $\mathcal{D}_f$ can be noisy or misdirected.
+(2) \emph{Cross-set interference.} Forget and retain examples can be conceptually similar, so updates that strongly suppress $\mathcal{D}_f$ may also harm behaviors that should be preserved.
 (3) \emph{Efficiency and interpretability.} Classical influence estimation could guide selective unlearning, but existing influence-function and gradient-tracing methods require prohibitive second-order computations or full-gradient storage, making them unsuitable for modern LLMs.

 An effective unlearning method for LLMs must therefore (i) operate with extremely limited supervision, (ii) remain stable under small and skewed forget sets, (iii) be computationally lightweight, and (iv) leverage meaningful, sample-level influence signals to decide which examples to update aggressively and which to protect.